Tim McCaskell: Anti-apartheid activism

 While serving as international news editor for The Body Politic, McCaskell read a news item about Simon Nkoli's imprisonment for anti-apartheid activism in South Africa.
 McCaskell subsequently co-founded the Simon Nkoli Anti-Apartheid Committee (SNAAC) in 1986.
 SNAAC advocated for Nkoli's release, sent him money, and organized his international speaking tour after he was acquitted.
 McCaskell and Nkoli regularly exchanged letters, some of which were featured in the short film A Moffie Called Simon (1986).
-After Nkoli's death, McCaskell submitted their correspondence to the South African Gay and Lesbian archives.
+After Nkoli's death, McCaskell submitted their correspondence to the South African Gay and Lesbian Archives.

-In 2008, McCaskell co-founded Queers Against Israeli Apartheid, a group of queer pro-Palestinian activists that sought to advocate against what they viewed as Israel's pinkwashing.
+In 2008, McCaskell co-founded Queers Against Israeli Apartheid, a group of queer pro-Palestinian activists that sought to advocate against what they viewed as pinkwashing by Israel.
 McCaskell served as the group's spokesperson.
 They marched in the annual Pride Toronto Parade over the course of several years, sparking controversy and leading some local politicians to threaten to pull funding for the event.
-In a 2010 article in Canadian Dimension, McCaskell drew parallels between his activism for Palestine and South Africa and compared Israeli apartheid to South African apartheid: "South Africa portrayed itself as a multi-party liberal democracy in a region of backward authoritarian states, as does Israel...
+In a 2010 article in Canadian Dimension, McCaskell drew parallels between his activism for Palestine and South Africa and compared Israeli apartheid to South African apartheid: "South Africa portrayed itself as a multi-party liberal democracy in a region of backward authoritarian states, as does Israel [...]
 South Africa cast itself as the victim surrounded by a continent of savage and dangerous enemies, as does Israel."
 The group disbanded in 2015.